 After cleaning the data, I computed descriptive statistics for each demographic variable (age, race, education, and income).
-The majority of respondents (54%) were between the ages of 18 and 34.
-The median and mean age were both 33, with the youngest respondent being 14 and the oldest being 72.
-Nearly 40% of respondents identified as being Black and about 55% identified as White.
-Approximately 5% of respondents said they were "American Indian/Alaska Native," and about 4% identified as "other."
+The majority of participants (54%) were between the ages of 18 and 34.
+The median and mean age were both 33, with the youngest participant being 14 and the oldest being 72.
+Nearly 40% of participants identified as being Black and about 55% identified as White.
+Approximately 5% of participants said they were "American Indian/Alaska Native," and about 4% identified as "other."
 Less than 1% of the sample was Asian or "Native Hawaiian/Pacific Islander."
 The education variable measured years completed, rather than degree obtained.
-With this in mind, about half of the respondents had completed 11th grade, and about 30% completed the 12th grade.
+With this in mind, about half of the participants had completed 11th grade, and about 30% completed the 12th grade.
 Approximately 17% completed their junior year of college, and about 3% completed their senior year of college or more.
-Income was assessed by asking respondents the value of their monthly income, prior to the month of their jail admission.
-About 9% of respondents had no income the month prior to their arrest.
+Income was assessed by asking participants the value of their monthly income, prior to the month of their jail admission.
+About 9% of participants had no income the month prior to their arrest.
 Over a quarter of the sample (30%) earned between $1 and $499 in the month prior to admission.
 Over 25% earned between $500 and $999, about 22% earned between $1,000 and $1,999, about 10% earned between $2,000 and $4,999, and slightly more than 3% earned $5,000 or more in the month prior to admission.

 After computing descriptive statistics, assumptions for logistic regression were checked and met.
 Adjusted and unadjusted logistic regression models were estimated and compared, using complete cases (n=1434) with the following potential predictors of mental illness:

-All five individual trauma predictors
+Five different types of trauma

-Single aggregated trauma predictor
+Total number of traumatic events experienced (aggregated trauma variable)

-Single disability variable
+Disability status

-Next, two adjusted logistic regression models were estimated with both the aggregated trauma predictor and the disability variable.
+Next, two adjusted logistic regression models were estimated with both aggregated trauma and disability status.
 One model included the interaction between trauma and disability, while the other excluded the term.
 The two models were then compared, using a log likelihood test to assess if the larger model had a significantly better model fit.
-The Hosmer Lemeshow test was also computed for every model.
-All results were non-significant, except for the adjusted regression model that only included the aggregated trauma predictor.
-This indicates that while every other model was an adequate fit, the model with the single trauma predictor was not the best fit for the data.
+The Hosmer Lemeshow test was also computed for every model to assess proper fit.
+All results of the Hosmer Lemeshow test were non-significant, except for the adjusted regression model that only included total trauma.
+This indicates that while every other model was an adequate fit, the model with total trauma was not the best fit for representing the data.
 Sensitivity and specificity were also calculated to assess the models’ ability to correctly predict cases of mental illness.

 Results

 Among the final sample of women (table 1), 45% reported having a mental illness of some kind.
-Specifically, most respondents (35%) had depression.
+Specifically, most participants (35%) had depression.
 About 20% had bipolar, 18% had anxiety, 11% had PTSD, 9% had a personality disorder, 6% had a psychotic disorder, and about 3% listed "other" mental illness.
 Regarding independent variables, about 40% reported that their parents/guardians had abused alcohol or drugs, nearly a quarter (23%) reported that their parents/guardians had served time in jail or prison, about 20% had been shot at with a gun, approximately 44% had been physically abused prior to their admission, and 35% reported sexual abuse prior to their admission.
-About a quarter of respondents reported zero (24%), one (26%), or two (22%) total adverse experiences, while 10% and 2% reported four and five adverse events, respectively.
-Approximately 23% of respondents reported having a disability.
+About a quarter of participants reported zero (24%), one (26%), or two (22%) total adverse experiences, while 10% and 2% reported four and five adverse events, respectively.
+Approximately 23% of participants reported having a disability.